 Medically reviewed by Neka Miller, PhD on March 26, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

-Whether it’s painful urination or genital swelling, gonorrhea symptoms and early signs can vary depending on the person.
+Whether it’s painful urination or genital swelling, gonorrhea symptoms in men and women can vary depending on the person.
 So if you’re wondering what the signs of gonorrhea in men and women are, read on.
-Here, we’ll cover what gonorrhea is exactly, gonorrhea symptoms to look out for, and risk factors.
-By learning more about this sexually transmitted infection, you can take steps to keep your health safe—like routine testing (which you can easily do with the Everlywell at-home Chlamydia & Gonorrhea Test.
+Here, we’ll cover what gonorrhea infection is exactly, gonorrhea symptoms to look out for, and risk factors.
+By learning more about this sexually transmitted infection, you can take steps to keep your sexual health safe—like routine testing (which you can easily do with the Everlywell at-home Chlamydia & Gonorrhea Test.

 So, how do you get gonorrhea?
-Contracting gonorrhea can occur through vaginal, anal, or oral sex with someone who’s infected.
-Ejaculation doesn’t have to happen for the infection to spread from one person to another.
-And even if someone has previously undergone treatment for gonorrhea, they can contract the infection again if they have sexual intercourse with an infected partner.
+Contracting the bacterial infection of gonorrhea can occur through vaginal, anal, or oral sex with someone who’s infected.
+Ejaculation doesn’t have to happen for the gonorrheal infection to spread from one person to another.
+And even if someone has previously undergone gonorrhea treatment, they can contract the infection again if they have sexual intercourse with an infected partner.
 Also, if a woman is pregnant and infected with gonorrhea, the infection can be passed along to her baby during childbirth.

-Symptoms of gonorrhea in men and symptoms of gonorrhea in women differ, and some people experience no noticeable symptoms at all.
+Gonorrhea symptoms in men and symptoms of gonorrhea in women differ, and some people experience no noticeable gonorrhea symptoms at all.
 These people are referred to as asymptomatic carriers—but they are still contagious.
-Because they don’t have noticeable symptoms, asymptomatic carriers are more likely to spread the disease to their sexual partners.
+Because they don’t have noticeable gonorrhea symptoms, asymptomatic carriers are more likely to spread the disease to their partners through sexual activity.

 Many women don’t have noticeable gonorrhea symptoms.
 If they do, the symptoms can be mild or mimic the symptoms of other infections.
 Symptoms of gonorrhea in women can resemble yeast infections, other bacterial infections, or urinary tract infections—which is why it’s important to regularly test for STIs like gonorrhea.